sakuramomo1005/actionpoints/FDA/README.md

 ## 2020-04-23

 * trajectory plots -- embarc

 * trajectory plots -- hcaf

 * simulation:
    + angle between gamma1 and gamam2
    + the length of gamma1 and gamma2; (moving speed)

+   + why the variance of allpbo alldrg are quite small